DannySoundarajD/cloud-sim/CloudSim_User_Flows.md

 ## 5. Network Visualization Flow

 ### Goal
-Allow users to view simulated network connections between instances for better visibility of cloud topology.
+Allow DevOps engineers to view simulated network connections between instances for better visibility of cloud topology.

-### User Actions
+### User Actions (DevOps)
-1. User clicks **“Network View”** on the dashboard.
+1. DevOps clicks **“Network View”** on the dashboard.
 2. Frontend sends GET request to `/api/network/topology`.
 3. Backend retrieves all instance and connection data from the DB.
 4. Backend responds with topology graph data in JSON format.